Introduction

 - rustc and cargo are at rust-team/rust (cargo used to be its own packaging at rust-team/cargo, but has since been merged into the rustc package since 1.70.0+dfsg1-1)

-- normal packages are in a monorepo at rust-team/debcargo-conf, see Packaging process
+- normal packages are in a monorepo at rust-team/debcargo-conf, see Single crate packaging process

-Specially, the Debian Gnome Team has its own packaging policy for Gnome apps written in Rust.
+For example, the Debian Gnome Team has its own packaging policy for Gnome apps written in Rust; the Debian Python Team has seen packages starting to use extensions written in Rust, rather than C/C++.

 Get involved